 Location: San Francisco, California

-How they’re using blockchain in IoT: Helium is the world’s first decentralized machine network.
+Helium is a decentralized machine network.
 The company uses blockchain to connect low-power IoT machines (like routers and microchips) to the Internet.
 Helium’s blockchain-based wireless internet infrastructure uses radio technology to strengthen internet connection and drastically reduce the power needed to run “smart” machines.

 Location: San Francisco, California